 Even guitar techs and luthiers will tell you that it’s well worth it.
 It’s a considerably superior method of fretwork.
 Since nearly any guitar can benefit from Plek work.
-Even if it is a high-end custom shop guitar.
+Even if it’s a high-end custom shop guitar.

 Many guitar factories produce hundreds of guitars each day.
-There is no way for them to achieve fretwork accuracy of.01mm(.0004′′) of a PLEK machine.
+There’s no way for them to achieve fretwork accuracy of.01mm(.0004′′) of a PLEK machine.

 Are There Any Alternatives for Plekking?

 Plekking is an expensive procedure.
 Thus, you may be looking for an alternative.
 The good news is there is one.

 A master Luthier setup can be an excellent alternative for you.
 A professional luthier’s labor usually costs between $50 and $90 per hour.

 With human ears, a luthier or a competent tech can hear the melody better.
 Thus, what sounds more pleasing to a listener’s ears, they understand that the best.

 However, it’s hard to create perfect accuracy like Plekking.